 The 157-foot-high lighthouse built in 1847 is still an aid to navigation.
 Visitors who climb the 199 steps to the top of the lighthouse are rewarded with a spectacular panoramic view of the scenic Cape May peninsula.

-A panoramic view of Island Beach, Barnegat Bay, and Long Beach Island awaits visitors at the top of Barnegat Lighthouse.
+While you can currently visit the Barnegat Light park, and see the lighthouse, guests aren’t allowed inside or up to the top due to COVID restrictions.
 Visitors can also catch the views from the top without climbing the 217 steps thanks to four cameras that transmit live images of the view to a display in the adjacent Interpretive Center.